grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-experimental/redis/client/client-hgetall.md

 ---
 title: 'Client.hgetall(key)'
-excerpt: 'Returns all fields and values of the hash stored at `key`.'
+description: 'Returns all fields and values of the hash stored at `key`.'
 ---

 # Client.hgetall(key)